-Before we learn further about how to use momentum indicator, we will learn first about this indicator
+Before we learn further about how to use the momentum indicator, we will learn first about this indicator.

 The Momentum Indicator forex is a technical indicator created from simple calculations by measuring the difference in prices Close today compared to Close price a few days before.

 A Brokers with positive reviews from users and are regulated by IFSC Belize

 Momentum Indicator Explained

 This is one of the oscillators that was found, sometimes referred to as the Rate of Change (ROC).
 The Momentum indicator can be calculated with two formulas:

 - Momentum = Price Closed Today – Price Closed N Days Ago